 Saturday Market Day - A Ste-Anne Tradition

-In May of 2001, Bano and his friend Olivier Dubreuil presented an official proposal to the Director General of the town of Ste Anne`s for the public market project.
-The ''Committee of Economic Development and Tourism'' were, thankfully, in support of the idea and on the 16th of June, 2001, the Sainte-Anne’s market opened its doors, or, rather, its tents.
-The first year, six producers (Elwood Quinn, William Golding, Jean Fournel, Alison Hackney, Loise Ecuyer et Yogécostère) were present every Saturday.
+In May of 2001, Bano Mahdi and Olivier Dubreuil presented an official proposal to the city of Ste.
+Anne`s.
+The ''Committee of Economic Development and Tourism'' saw the potential of the venture, and by mid-June, 2001, the Ste-Anne’s Market opened its doors, or rather its tents.
+That first year, six local farmers including Elwood Quinn, William Golding, Jean Fournel, Alison Hackney, Loise Ecuyer signed on to be present every Saturday.

 But the challenge had only just begun.
 Tents had to be purchased, large sandwich boards created, and banners designed to keep the weekly market visible.
 A core group of staunch volunteers helmed by Bano, Olivier and Caroline Begg shouldered the initial grunt work and kept the torch alight.
 After several location changes as the Market grew, it is now nestled comfortably along the waterfront parking lot at the foot of St. Pierre Street, corner of Ste-Anne’s.
 Had it not been for the City of Ste.
 Anne’s continued support and that of a burgeoning group of passionate volunteers, the Market may not have grown to the gem it is today.

 The Market now has more than 30 merchants every Saturday during the busy outdoor season, with happy crowds averaging 400 with even more during our food festivals.